 The classic electromechanical meter (also known as the spinning disk, induction, or Ferraris meter) is an analog device that uses an aluminum disk that spins at a speed proportional to the power used.
 The number of revolutions is counted and recorded, measuring the total energy used.

-The aluminum disk is placed in a magnetic field created by two coils: one creates a magnetic field proportional to the voltage, and the other creates a field proportional to the current.
+The aluminum disk is placed in a magnetic field created by two coils: one makes a magnetic field proportional to the voltage, and the other creates a field proportional to the current.
 The interaction of these two fields causes the disk to rotate, with the speed of rotation representing the power consumption.

 Electronic Meters